Werris Creek railway station

-Werris Creek railway station is a heritage-listed railway station located at the junction of the Main Northern, Mungindi and Binnaway–Werris Creek lines (Keilbahnhof) in Werris Creek in the Liverpool Plains Shire local government area of New South Wales, Australia.
+Werris Creek railway station is a heritage-listed railway station located at the junction of the Main Northern, Mungindi and Binnaway–Werris Creek lines (Keilbahnhof) in Werris Creek of New South Wales, Australia.
 The station serves the town of Werris Creek and was built between 1877 and 1880.
 The station is also known as Werris Creek Railway Station, yard group and movable relics.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.